RennyLi/rennyli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am Jingquan Li, but you can call me Renny if that's easier.
-I'm a fourth-year Computer Science undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), supervised by [Prof. Haizhou Li](https://sds.cuhk.edu.cn/en/teacher/498) in the [Human Language Technology Lab](https://sds.cuhk.edu.cn/en/article/588), focusing on EEG Signal Processing and Deep Learning for Auditory Neuroscience.
+I'm a fourth-year Computer Science undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), supervised by [Prof. Haizhou Li](https://sds.cuhk.edu.cn/en/teacher/498) in the [Cross-modal Cognitive Computing (C3) Lab](https://sds.cuhk.edu.cn/en/page/1818), focusing on EEG Signal Processing and Deep Learning for Auditory Neuroscience.

-Additionally, I am working with [Prof. Pengcheng An](https://scholar.google.com/citations?user=8NN-2uYAAAAJ&hl=en) at the [AI-Deal Studio Lab](https://anpengcheng.cn/) of [SUSTech](https://www.sustech.edu.cn/en/), where I led a project on AIGC-Driven Approaches for Memory Assistance and Human-AI Interaction.
+Additionally, I am working with [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28) at [Shenzhen Research Institute of Big Data (SRIBD)](https://www.sribd.cn/en), where I led a project on Multimodal Fusion and Data Augmentation for Neonatal Asphyxia Prediction.

-At [Shenzhen Research Institute of Big Data (SRIBD)](https://www.sribd.cn/en) under the supervision of [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28), I am involved in Multimodal Fusion and Data Augmentation for Neonatal Asphyxia Prediction.
+At the [AI-Deal Studio Lab](https://anpengcheng.cn/) of [SUSTech](https://www.sustech.edu.cn/en/) under the supervision of [Prof. Pengcheng An](https://scholar.google.com/citations?user=8NN-2uYAAAAJ&hl=en), I am involved in AIGC-Driven Approaches for Memory Assistance and Human-AI Interaction.

-I also collaborated with [Prof. Gang Cao](https://www.suat-sz.edu.cn/info/1166/1788.htm) at the [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en/), focusing on deep learning benchmarking and visualization for protein interaction prediction.
+I also collaborated with [Prof. Gang Cao](https://www.suat-sz.edu.cn/info/1166/1788.htm) at the [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en/), focusing on deep learning benchmarking for protein-protein interaction prediction.

 Advancements in AI and neuroscience are unlocking new possibilities in how we understand human behavior and improve societal well-being.
 From enhancing everyday interactions through human-computer collaboration to addressing critical healthcare challenges with biomedical AI, these innovations are shaping the future of education, health, and communication.
 By leveraging these technologies thoughtfully, we can create more effective, accessible solutions for complex human-centered problems.